alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

-If it's so clear that we cannot live in a computer simulation that any Internet rando with a blog and an elementary grasp of Physics can disprove it, So why do so many clever people insist that we **must surely live in a simulation**?
+If it's so clear that we cannot live in a computer simulation that any Internet rando with a blog and an elementary grasp of Physics can disprove it, why do so many clever people insist that we **must surely live in a simulation**?

 I think it is psychologically comforting for people to downplay their existence: inside a computer simulation it is not so important that our world is cruel,